JakeSteam/blog-programming/_posts/2018-12-09-creating-a-history-clearing-chrome-extension.md

 A couple of years ago, I made a very simple Chrome extension called [Selective Scrubber](https://chrome.google.com/webstore/detail/selective-scrubber/ljjdcbfpdmjelppcfeiadnjagdhompkb) that removed predefined domains &amp; terms from your Chrome history.
 This tutorial will cover the code behind it, as well as how to upload an extension like this.

-Before diving into this project, I strongly recommend [looking at the final result](https://chrome.google.com/webstore/detail/selective-scrubber/ljjdcbfpdmjelppcfeiadnjagdhompkb), and checking out the [extension’s repository](https://github.com/JakeSteam/SelectiveScrubber).
-It’s also worth noting that this extension doesn’t work if using Chrome history sync, due to [a long-standing bug](https://github.com/JakeSteam/SelectiveScrubber/issues/1) (4 years!).
+Before diving into this project, I strongly recommend [looking at the final result](https://chrome.google.com/webstore/detail/selective-scrubber/ljjdcbfpdmjelppcfeiadnjagdhompkb), and checking out the [extension's repository](https://github.com/JakeSteam/SelectiveScrubber).
+It's also worth noting that this extension doesn't work if using Chrome history sync, due to [a long-standing bug](https://github.com/JakeSteam/SelectiveScrubber/issues/1) (4 years!).

 ## Creating extension framework

-To start, we’re going to use the simplest extension possible, a project folder containing a file called `manifest.json`.
+To start, we're going to use the simplest extension possible, a project folder containing a file called `manifest.json`.
 Add the following into the file:

 ```
 {